Supetar

-With a population of 3,213, it is the island's largest town.
-It is accessible by ferry (Jadrolinija, the ferry ride from the mainland city of Split takes 45 minutes) or via Brač Airport which is located 30 kilometres to the southeast.
+With a population of 3,213, Supetar is the island's largest town.
+It is accessible by ferry (Jadrolinija, the ferry ride from the mainland city of Split takes 50 minutes) or via Brač Airport which is located 30 kilometres to the southeast.

 History

 Old Supetar was situated on the small peninsula where there is now a graveyard.
 The settlement came to an end during the early Christian era.
-In the late Middle Ages a new settlement started around the bay known as St. Peter's, from which the town derives its name.
+In the late Middle Ages, a new settlement started around the bay known as St. Peter's, from which the town derives its name.
 It originated from Sv.
 Petar during the Latin population of the town.
 "Sv" stands for "Sveti", meaning saint, therefore it takes its name from Saint Peter, which is the name's English equivalent translation.

 The present settlement of Supetar was founded in the 16th century when people living in Nerežišća, about 8 km inland, began to use it as their harbour.
 The town's main period of development occurred during the 18th and 19th centuries when Supetar took over from Nerežišća as the administrative centre of the island of Brač.

+Every year in June, Supetar has an annual festival for Saint Peter’s day, the patron saint of Supetar.